avencat/Pamela/README.md

 dd if=/dev/urandom bs=1M count={number} of=/home/{user}/cipher{user}

 #### Be careful below, the password that you give to the container MUST be the same as your user session password, indeed, PAM just pass your session password to the container at the opening of your session !
+#### P.S: You must also write YES in capital letters in order to accept the creation of the container.

 ### Creation of a cipher container
 sudo cryptsetup luksFormat /home/{user}/cipher{user}